oqc-community/rasqal/examples.md

 runtime.trace_graphs()
 ```

 By default, these are all printed to the console.
-You can initialize Munchkins file logging mechanism by calling `initialize_logger` with a file path.
+You can initialize Rasqals file logging mechanism by calling `initialize_logger` with a file path.
 This is recommended if you enable traces as it produces a _lot_ of output.

 Traces are not lightweight and should only be used for debugging or informational purposes.